B12 Injection sites + How to use B12 Shots Safely

 This should be compared to a subcutaneous injection in which the needle tip goes into the subcutaneous space rather than the needle.

-The muscle is the obviously deeper than your subcutaneous tissue (you can see the image above for reference).
+The muscle is obviously deeper than your subcutaneous tissue (you can see the image above for reference).

 But the question is: